Most Predictable Wide Receiver Stats (2020 Update)

 Wide receiver production, in both real football and fantasy, hinges on targets.
 Those targets are the number that we can most confidently look to from a receiver’s previous season when trying to project his upcoming year.
-Although per-game receptions, yards, and fantasy points have moderate year-to-year correlations, targets have a year-to-year correlation and are most likely to stick.
+Although per-game receptions, yards, and fantasy points also have moderately strong year-to-year correlations, targets have the highest year-to-year correlation and are most likely to stick.
 Scoring and efficiency are nowhere near as reliable as volume.

 All Efficiency is not Created Equal

 No efficiency metric for wide receivers is notably reliable from one year to the next, but yards per target and touchdown rate can have especially large yearly fluctuations.